lucj/k0s-family/content/k0s/_index.md

 [k0s](https://k0sproject.io/) is a Kubernetes distribution developed by [Mirantis](https://mirantis.com).
 It is shipped as a single binary without any OS dependencies and is thus defined as a zero-friction/zero-deps/zero-cost Kubernetes distribution.

-k0s:
-- ships a certified and (CIS-benchmarked) Kubernetes 1.33
-- uses containerd as the default container runtime
+k0s delivers a fully functional Kubernetes experience with:

+- **Certified Kubernetes**: Ships CIS-benchmarked Kubernetes 1.34
-- supports x86-64, ARM64 and ARMv7 architectures
+- **Cross-platform support**: Runs on x86-64, ARM64 and ARMv7 architectures
-- uses an in-cluster etcd
-- uses the Kube-router network plugin by default
+- **Complete runtime stack**: Uses containerd, in-cluster etcd, and Kube-router networking
+- **Built-in observability**: Includes CoreDNS, Metrics Server, and HPA support
-- uses DNS with CoreDNS
+- **Production ready**: Minimal footprint with enterprise-grade features

-- exposes cluster metrics via Metrics Server
-- allows the usage of Horizontal Pod Autoscaling (HPA)
-- ...
+This makes k0s ideal for edge computing, IoT deployments, and any scenario where you need Kubernetes without complexity.